sinha5432/face_based_attendance/README.md

      Processing speed was around 30fps on my system.</p>
 </ul>

-As of now, MTCNN in better among these two.
+MTCNN was proved to be better among these two and is utilised for Data collection.